organisciak/dissertation/document/6_subjective.md

 <!-- Time--->

 Given that in one protocol workers shared their own opinions of food and products while in the other they had to interpret another person, we expected the time spent per contribution to be higher for taste-grokking tasks.
-This was indeed the case, though the median time per grokked rating prediction was not drastically higher: 4.6s (grokking) compared to 3.3 (matching).
+This was indeed the case, though the median time per grokked rating prediction was not drastically higher: 4.6 seconds (grokking) compared to 3.3 (matching).
 The range of time spent per item is much larger for taste-grokking, as shown in the box plots in Figure XX5.
 Among crowd workers, it is common to find high-end time outliers due to casual workers that multi-task, but the length of the tail for grokking seems to suggest an additional effect.
 Though we do not know with certainty,